Kevin Martin Krygård

-Kevin Martin Krygård (born 17 May 2000) is a Norwegian professional footballer who plays for Haugesund, as a midfielder.
+Kevin Martin Krygård (born 17 May 2000) is a Norwegian professional footballer who plays as a midfielder for Eliteserien club Lillestrøm.

-Career
+Club career

 He played youth football in Djerv 1919, before joining Haugesund in 2015.
 He made his senior debut in 2019.

 He first became a household name in Norwegian football after two goals, one at home and one away, in the 2019–20 Europa League qualifying round.
 Still a part-time footballer at the time, Krygård was originally scheduled to work as a cashier at the Shell gas station and kiosk in Sveio.

+On 11 January 2024, he joined Primeira Liga side Casa Pia on a free transfer, signing a contract until June 2027 with the Portuguese club.